Skip to main content

 Albert’s characters are much more complex than they might appear.
 Dillon’s Iris is prone to yelling, scream-speaking when talking doesn’t go her way.
 Van Wyck’s Shelley has the same tendency, though the yelling there feels more at odds with her otherwise soft-spoken character.
 And yet Iris (almost) becomes sympathetic by The Huns’ conclusion — Dillon’s got a Herculean task here, finding subtlety in a character who sees no use for it.
 She finds a Wambsgans heart in a Roy beast of a workplace (sorry, another Succession reference), and it’s extremely effective.

 Shelley’s no doormat of an intern, and Pete, though prone to douchebaggery, has some layers, too — his consistent defense of Shelley in the first half of The Huns offers glorious returns in the play’s final few moments.
-It’s worth driving home how remarkable Van Wyck’s performance is knowing she just finished her lead role in Two Minutes to Midnight while also co-running Assembly and her own indie company OneFourOne — Huns’ Shelley and Midnight’s Tracy are vastly different characters, and Van Wyck’s fleshed them both out well.
+It’s worth driving home how remarkable Van Wyck’s performance is knowing she just finished her lead role in Two Minutes to Midnight while also co-running Assembly and her own indie company, OneFourOne — Huns’ Shelley and Midnight’s Tracy are vastly different characters, and Van Wyck’s fleshed them both out well.

 Audience reactions on opening night reached the outer extremes of generally-accepted theatre etiquette.
 There were more than a few yelps of secondhand cringe, of “oh boy”s, of laughs which had entire rows of Assembly spectators wheezing for air.
 Director Marie Farsi has shaped Albert’s text with a heavy hand, wringing high-drama moments from every monologue, every hurled insult.
-And yet she too has found the subtext, and she’s been smart not to linger on it too long: The Huns opens itself up to discourse on substance use, suicide, and depression, and while remaining a high-flying comedy navigates these topics deftly.
+And yet she too has found the subtext, and she’s been smart not to linger on it too long: The Huns opens itself up to discourse on substance use, suicide, and depression, and while remaining a high-flying comedy it navigates these topics deftly.
 Andy Trithardt’s sound design, too, is modest about its sheer craft — pre-recorded phone call voices are impeccably timed and edited, with no feedback to be heard.

 The Huns heads to the UK on tour soon, and I hope it finds success there.
 The play has so much to say about the ridiculousness of being alive during These Strange Times™ (witnessing a stabbing on the TTC en route to a reviewing gig would in no way be out of place in Van Wyck’s powerful second-half monologue), and regardless of locale, the Zoom call from hell and its disastrous, hilarious echo are sure to hit audiences hard.